surajsharma/paper-jekyll-theme/_pages/about.md

 I'm Suraj, a web developer based in India with a bunch of crazy ideas about where software can take us.
 Currently freelancing as a dev for startups across the country/world, building [Sustain](https://github.com/inversepolarity/Sustain), a git-like solution in my free time.

-As a card-carrying generalist, I believe in a world where letter openers and Swiss Army knives can co-exist.
+As a card-carrying generalist, I believe in a world where letter openers and Swiss Army knives co-exist.

 Aliens, however, do not exist.